The Democrats' Luck Runs Out

 “This is the first time they’ve actually just let it expire,” said Bruce Lesley, president of the nonpartisan group First Focus, which advocates for policies that benefit children.

 First enacted in 1997 as part of legislation written by Republican Senator Orrin Hatch and the late Democratic Senator Edward Kennedy, CHIP has a long history of bipartisan support.
-The House and Senate are both considering bills that would extend the program for another five years, but the two parties are still haggling over whether and how to pay for roughly $8 billion cost.
+The House and Senate are both considering bills that would extend the program for another five years, but the two parties are still haggling over whether and how to pay for its roughly $8 billion cost.
 In the Senate, the GOP’s last-ditch effort to repeal and replace Obamacare forced party leaders to scrap plans to vote on CHIP at the end of September.
 And House Republicans postponed a vote planned for this week on a companion bill that might have lacked the support to pass.

 At issue is the GOP’s demand that funding for CHIP be offset by cuts to Medicare and the Affordable Care Act.
 The House proposal would force wealthier Americans to pay a larger share of their Medicare premiums, an idea once championed by Obama but only as part of a much broader deficit-reduction agreement.
 Democrats have rejected that, arguing that the U.S. can afford to provide health coverage for low-income families without stripping it for others.